LynNor1/PaintByNumber_OCR/README.md

 If at any time you feel you've messed something up, you can reload the image by selecting the `Reload` button and start over.

-## Improving image contrast and brightness
+### Improving image contrast and brightness

-If the image does not have enough contrast and is not bright enough (meaning the background is not white enough), the OCR process will have a more difficult time recognizing the clues.
+If the image does not have enough contrast and is not bright enough (meaning the background is not white enough and the digits are not dark enough), the OCR process will have a more difficult time recognizing the clues.

 When you choose the `Contrast+` button, the code brightens all pixels whose values lay to the right of the selected value on the greyscale slider (0-256) and darkens those values that lay to the left.

 When you choose the `Brighten` button, the code brightens all pixels whose values lay to the right of the selected value on the slider.

 Between the these two options, you should be able to improve the contrast and brightness of your scanned image.

+### Save the modified image

+Hit the `Save image` button if you want to save the modified image into a new file.

 # Development Environment
 This program was developed on an Intel 2016 MacBook Pro using Java 8 and NetBeans 8.2.